cryptoviet/Grants-Program/applications/Gafi.md

 - **Gafi Architecture**:

   **Inside Players**: Players have to join Gafi Pool to get the privileges.
-When they are in the Gafi Pool, they won't bother about the transaction fee but they can only make the limited of transactions that are handled by Gafi-TX, there are three different pool services [Upfront](https://wiki.gafi.network/learn/upfront-pool), [Staking](https://wiki.gafi.network/learn/staking-pool) and [Sponsored](https://wiki.gafi.network/learn/sponsored-pool).
+When they are in the Gafi Pool, they won't bother about the transaction fee but they can only make the limited of discounted transactions that are handled by Gafi-TX, there are three different pool services [Upfront](https://wiki.gafi.network/learn/upfront-pool), [Staking](https://wiki.gafi.network/learn/staking-pool) and [Sponsored](https://wiki.gafi.network/learn/sponsored-pool).
 Please visit Gafi Wiki to get more information about [Gafi Network Structure](https://wiki.gafi.network/learn/gafi-network-structure) and [Gafi Pool](https://wiki.gafi.network/learn/gafi-pool).
 The Gafi Pool will ban 'bad' players with the Autoban mechanism.

   **Outside Player**: As a player outside Gafi Pool, you can do anything with no restrictions, but with the 'high' transaction fee.